ASSIGNMENT FOR THE BENEFIT OF CREDITORS (ABC) – CREDITOR/GENERAL ASSIGNMENT

 An Assignment for the Benefit of Creditors (ABC – “Assignment”) can be a prudent alternative to bankruptcy for troubled private and public companies and their creditors.

-Equity Development Systems, Ltd., (EDS) is one of the leading Assignees for General/Creditor Assignments in the world.
-For over 40-years in hundreds of assignments, EDS has judiciously guided and skillfully represented law firms, creditors, investors, and myriad others in the disposition of their troubled accounts and we have generated billions-of-dollars in the process for our global clientele.
+For over 40-years in hundreds of fiduciary assignments throughout-the-world, Equity Development Systems, Ltd., as assignee has judiciously guided and skillfully represented creditors, investors, and myriad other stakeholders in the disposition of their troubled accounts and we have generated billions-of-dollars in the process for our global clientele.

 The basic process in an Assignment for the Benefit of Creditors is that the business (Assignor) turns over its assets, both real and moveable, to an independent third-party neutral (Assignee [EDS]) who is the responsible fiduciary for divesting the assets and settling with creditors.